Be sure to try out these pastries when you’re next in Crete.

 If you’d like to find out more about our Crete yoga retreats, please visit the Yoga Escapes Crete website for details.

-We’ll be hosting a yoga retreat in Crete in 2020 and in 2021, here are the dates:
+We’ll be hosting a yoga retreat in Crete from the 2-9 October 2021.

 Places do fill up quite quickly so book early.
 See you in beautiful Crete!